Alba in Piedmont

 Chiesa di San Giovanni Battista

-Pedestrian area Via Vittorio Emanuele
+Alba’s Pedestrian Zone – Via Vittorio Emanuele

 Via Cavour and Piazza Pertinace